 6. Wall Thickness Challenges in Large Parts Injection Molding

-The wall thickness of plastic parts processing has a great influence on plastic molded part quality.
+The wall thickness of plastic parts has a great influence on plastic molded part quality.
 When the wall thickness is too thin, flow resistance increases, making it difficult for large and complex plastic parts to fill the cavity completely.
 Excessive plastic part wall thickness not only wastes raw materials but also increases the molding time for thermosetting plastics, which can lead to incomplete curing.
 For thermoplastics, thicker walls result in longer cooling times.
 Additionally, this can negatively affect the quality of the plastic parts being processed.

 The minimum size of the processing wall thickness for plastic parts should meet the following requirements: it must have sufficient strength and stiffness; it should be able to withstand the shock and vibration from the demolding mechanism during ejection; and it must endure fastening forces during assembly.